justnonamenoname/lifeticle/readme.md

 The New Theory of Phenomenal Consciousness
 Part One: Survival (part two will be realeased soon)

+Lifeticle is a particle that acts as a subject, the so-called observer in the brain, with the following functions:
+1) Perception (Qualia): Visuals, sounds, pain, and other sensations.
+2) Attachment to the organism.
+3) Feedback influence on the brain.

+## Survival
 Theoretical reflections on death, the necessity of cryonics, and the importance of preserving the body of the deceased

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/1.png">

+### Lifetickle's existence

 To the question of what happens after death, another question arises: what was there before birth?
 The particles that make up the body existed before birth and will continue to exist after death.
 There is no magic in either birth or death that destroys or creates particles.
 The state of death before birth is no different from the state of death after.
 To the question of whether there can be another life after death, the answer is:
-A person was already a state of death prior to their birth, and yet they were born.
+The so-called observer had already experienced a state of death prior to their birth, and yet they were born.
 What prevents the particles from assembling again in another form or similarly?
 Physical laws do not prohibit what has already happened according to these very same physical laws.
+If it were impossible to be born a second time, it would have been impossible to be born the first time.

 The body can undergo a kidney transplant and continue to live.
 With partial brain damage or the removal of certain parts, life continues as well.